 Legal child custody includes the rights to make decisions regarding a child, or to obtain certain state or federal benefits.
 Residential custody relates to the place where a child may be living most of the time.
 West Virginia is a shared parenting state, which means the Court will determine a parenting schedule for the parents.
 This parenting plan is either called “basic shared” or “extended shared,” depending on the number of overnights with the non-custodial parent.

 Modifications to Support Agreements in West Virginia

 Once a divorce matter is final, it often means that at some point in the future one parent or the other will need to revisit and renegotiate the support agreement.
-Stroebel & Johnson, PLLC recognizes that family circumstances can be dynamic.
+Stroebel & Stroebel, PLLC recognizes that family circumstances can be dynamic.
 Arrangements and agreements regarding child support, custody, and visitation may need to be adjusted, or modified, throughout the years.
 In the case of support agreements, it is helpful to know from time to time that the legal agreements accurately reflect the current situation.
 Is the amount of child support enough?
 Does the child engage in educational or health-related activities that require additional support or funding?
 Are there any other situations related to his or her life that necessitate renegotiating the support agreement?
 Reviewing these support modification matters with an attorney can provide your child or children with the adequate amount of support and adjustments based on existing circumstances.

 The process of a family separating in divorce in West Virginia can be difficult for children to comprehend, so we work with care and compassion to safeguard the best interests of your children.
 You can rely on our experience to ensure the safety, protection, and happiness of the children in your family.